 Specifically, these charts show the percentage difference between these marks for the 1500m, 3000m steeplechase, 5000m, and 10,000m for the world championship years 2005 (Helsinki), 2007 (Osaka), 2009 (Berlin), 2011 (Daegu), 2013 (Moscow), and 2015 (Beijing).

-% Difference between the World Championship winning time and the best in the world that year
+% difference between the World Champs winning time and world best

 The men’s 5000m discipline generally has the largest degree of variability between the world lead and the top mark at the worlds, followed by the steeplechase and the 1500m with a medium degree of difference, followed by the 10,000m, which has the lowest degree of percentage difference—possibly because of the rare opportunities for quality races over the distance.

 This does not paint a particularly clear picture of what makes the steeplechase different from the other distance disciplines with respect to championship races, so let us delve a little further and analyze who is exactly winning these races and where they ranked in the respective event ahead of the world meet.

 This chart shows the world rank of the World Championship winning athlete in the same year over the same four distance events.
 For example, Benjamin Limo of Kenya won the 5,000m in 2005 at Helsinki, and was 7th in the world that year on the world lead descending list, with a time of 12:55.26.
 The marker for the 5000m in 2005 is therefore on the “7” line*.